djaus2/Soft-ata/README.md

 > Firmata is a protocol for communicating with microcontrollers from software on a host computer.
 The protocol can be implemented in firmware on any microcontroller architecture as well as software on any host computer software package.
 [From](https://github.com/firmata/arduino)

-So if there a Firmata app running on a device, a host computrer can interact directly with the device's hardware through a standard protocol over Serial, Ethernet (Wired or WiFi) or Bluetooth.
+So if there a Firmata app running on a device, a host computer can interact directly with the device's hardware through a standard protocol over Serial, Ethernet (Wired or WiFi) or Bluetooth.
 The Firmata protocol can be viewed in the first link below.
 There are various implementations of it for various devices:
 ...
 There is more discussion of Firmata in the Blog post. ...

 > I could get the [ConfigurableFirmata](https://github.com/firmata/ConfigurableFirmata) running on a RPi Pico W over WiFi.
 The.NET client libraries were quite old and used a Serial connection.
-Using a .NET Tcpip Client, I found that the functionality I could get working with interactively was limited.
+Using a .NET TCPIP Client, I found that the functionality I could get working with interactively was limited.
 So I decided to build my own "Firmata", hence Soft-ata.

 ## Soft-ata Projects